2002Shivani/Online-Bookstore-Management-System/README.md

 # Online-Bookstore-Management-System
-<p>I want to build a robust and scalable Online Bookstore Management System that will allow customers to browse books and make purchases.
+<p>Designed a robust and scalable Online Bookstore Management System that will allow customers to browse books and make purchases.
 The platform should support an administrative backend for managing book inventory, sales reports, and customer information.</p>

 # Dependencies
 <br>